ronaldbradford/aws-tutorial/rds/create-mysql-aurora-cluster.md

 # Next Steps

-The tutorial <a href="mysql-aurora-cluster-common-commands.md">MySQL aurora cluster common commands</a> provides a number of common tasks you may use with a cluster.
+The tutorial <a href="mysql-aurora-cluster-common-commands.md">MySQL aurora cluster common commands</a> provides a number of common tasks you may use with this cluster.

 # Example Output